aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/data-validation/get-validation-applied-on-a-cell/_index.md

 {{% alert color="primary" %}}

 You can use Aspose.Cells to get the validation applied to a cell.
 Aspose.Cells provides the [**Cell::GetValidation()**](https://reference.aspose.com/cells/cpp/aspose.cells/cell/getvalidation/) method for this purpose.
-If there is no validation applied on the cell, it returns null.
+If there is no validation applied to the cell, it returns null.

 Similarly, you can use [**Worksheet::Validations::GetValidationInCell**](https://reference.aspose.com/cells/cpp/aspose.cells/validationcollection/getvalidationincell/) method to acquire the validation applied to a cell by providing its row and column indices.